Vivojay/mariana-music-player/docs/AUTOCOMPLETE_DROPDOWN_AUDIT.md

 ## Accessibility and interaction

-- The dropdown uses a combobox/listbox relationship with an accessible name, active-descendant state, selected option, result count, and risk text.
+- The implemented dropdown uses a stable combobox/listbox relationship with an accessible name, linked live status, busy state, active descendant, selected option, result count, and risk text.
-- Keyboard use must be complete; pointer use is optional and must not steal terminal focus unexpectedly.
+- `ArrowUp` and `ArrowDown` wrap deterministically and reopen a closed list at the last or first result. `Escape` closes without changing the field.
+- `Enter` and pointer selection update only the controlled command-explorer field and explicitly do not execute or write to the PTY.
+- Loading, unavailable, empty, and stale states expose no active option.
-- Screen-reader announcements should be concise and should not repeat on every playback/status event.
+- Screen-reader announcements are isolated from playback/status events.
 - Reduced-motion mode disables animated opening or selection movement.
 - Long labels are display-trimmed while their sanitized full label remains accessible.
-- Closing the dropdown restores terminal focus and preserves the exact input.
-- Multiple desktop terminal views share the backend but keep separate prompt session IDs so a result from one view cannot modify another.
+- Closing preserves the controlled field.
+Restoring or editing terminal input remains deferred until a backend-owned line editor supplies prompt-session identity and replacement spans.

 ## Risks and edge cases